marwanihab/AutoImageCaptioning/README.md

 # AutoImageCaptioning
-Combining CNN and RNN using LSTM cells to build a complex automatic image captionning model.
+Combining CNN and RNN using LSTM cells to build a complex automatic image captionning model using NLTK.